awslabs/aws-sdk-swift/reference/0.x/AWSDocDB/DocDbClientProtocol.md

 func describeOrderableDBInstanceOptions(input: DescribeOrderableDBInstanceOptionsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeOrderableDBInstanceOptionsOutputResponse, DescribeOrderableDBInstanceOptionsOutputError>) -> Void)
 ```

-### describePendingMaintenanceActions(input:​completion:​)
+### describePendingMaintenanceActions(input:completion:)

-Returns a list of resources (for example, instances) that have at least one pending
+Returns a list of resources (for example, instances) that have at least one pending maintenance action.
-maintenance action.

 ``` swift
 func describePendingMaintenanceActions(input: DescribePendingMaintenanceActionsInput, completion: @escaping (ClientRuntime.SdkResult<DescribePendingMaintenanceActionsOutputResponse, DescribePendingMaintenanceActionsOutputError>) -> Void)
 ```

-### failoverDBCluster(input:​completion:​)
+### failoverDBCluster(input:completion:)

 Forces a failover for a cluster.
 A failover for a cluster promotes one of the Amazon DocumentDB replicas (read-only instances) in the cluster to be the primary instance (the cluster writer).
 If the primary instance fails, Amazon DocumentDB automatically fails over to an Amazon DocumentDB replica, if one exists.
 You can force a failover when you want to simulate a failure of a primary instance for testing.

 ``` swift
 func failoverDBCluster(input: FailoverDBClusterInput, completion: @escaping (ClientRuntime.SdkResult<FailoverDBClusterOutputResponse, FailoverDBClusterOutputError>) -> Void)
 ```

-### listTagsForResource(input:​completion:​)
+### listTagsForResource(input:completion:)

 Lists all tags on an Amazon DocumentDB resource.